ethstorage/es-node/docs/archiver/archiver-guide-sepolia.md

 - **Sepolia L1 RPC** provided by an execution client running in archive mode
 - **An es-node** running with the archive service enabled
 - A [deployed BatchInbox contract](https://sepolia.etherscan.io/address/0x3fe221a447f350551ff208951098517252018007) on Sepolia L1
-- An OP Stack L2 that utilizes EIP-4844 blobs to submit batches to the BatchInbox
+- An OP Stack L2 (QuarkChain L2 Gamma testnet in this tutorial) that utilizes EIP-4844 blobs to submit batches to the BatchInbox

 ## Running op-geth